CI-Problem-Visualizer/JenkinsEC2/Deployment/README.md

   install none (there's a button near the top to select none if necessary).
 - After that, you should be able to start using Jenkins normally.
 You should be able to see and run the 'CodeSpyGlass' pipeline job, and it should go green.

+## If necessary

+- SSH into the machine with `./node_ssh.sh`.
+- Download the Jenkins CLI tool from the Jenkins server using `./jenkins_cli_download.sh`.